RawkneeSalami/ButtonsAndTimers/RONNIESAINI Buttons and TImers/README.md

 ### Overview
-USING WHAT we have learned about buttons a timers in p5 js maek a program that uses them.
+USING WHAT we have learned about buttons a timers in p5 js make a program that uses them.

 ### Technical Details